 The Bodhisatta was once a lion.
 While some lions were having fun, a jackal wanted to join in, and when it howled, the lions stopped playing.
 The Bodhisatta told his cub that jackals are vile creatures and lions loathe them.

 The Bodhisatta was once an ascetic.
-During a heavy rain a monkey dressed up in an ascetic’s clothes, hoping to be invited to warm up by the Bodhisatta’s fire.
+During heavy rain, a monkey dressed up in an ascetic’s clothes, hoping to be invited to warm up by the Bodhisatta’s fire.
 The Bodhisatta’s young son was tricked by the disguise and wanted to let him in, but the Bodhisatta said no and shooed the monkey away.

 The Bodhisatta was once a brahmin.
 One time he gave a thirsty monkey some drinking water, and instead of being grateful, the monkey took a dump on the Bodhisatta’s head.

 The Bodhisatta was once an ascetic.
 A mischievous monkey made a mess of his camp every day.
-One morning the monkey stood next to all the ascetics as they collected alms and acted holy.
-The villagers were impressed, but when the Bodhisatta told them the monkey’s real character they chased him away.
+One morning, the monkey stood next to all the ascetics as they collected alms and acted holy.
+The villagers were impressed, but when the Bodhisatta told them the monkey’s real character, they chased it away.

 The Bodhisatta was once a king’s advisor.
 When a rebellion broke out in a border region, the king mustered troops to go fight, even though it was the rainy season.
-At their camp, a monkey accidentally dropped a single pea and then tossed away all the others to go get it, ending up with nothing.
+At their camp, a monkey accidentally dropped a single pea, then tossed away all the others to go get it, ending up with nothing.
 The Bodhisatta told the king he was about to do the same thing.

 The Bodhisatta was once a monkey.
 One night his troop snuck into a village to eat fruit from a tree.
 When they were discovered, the villagers surrounded the tree ready to kill them all.
 One monkey set some houses ablaze, and when the people rushed to put out the fires, the monkeys escaped.